kasparmartens/BasisVAE/README.md

 # BasisVAE

-This is our PyTorch implementation of our AISTATS 2020 paper **BasisVAE: Translation-invariant feature-level clustering with Variational Autoencoders**
+This is the PyTorch implementation of our AISTATS 2020 paper [**BasisVAE: Translation-invariant feature-level clustering with Variational Autoencoders**](https://arxiv.org/abs/2003.03462)

 ![](fig/BasisVAE_schema.png)